-Derby supports the XML data type and a set of operators that work with the XML data type.
+Derby supports the XML data type and a set of operators that work with the XML data type, but does not provide JDBC support for the XML data type.
 The XML data type and operators are based on a small subset of the SQL/XML specification.